CoScine Creative

 #4 Repeat with Two New Elements

-I like to use lots of different example types when I am teaching this.
+Use lots of different example types when you teach this.

-This last example showed what happens when the negative charge is too small.
+The last example showed what happened when the negative charge is too small.
 Show students an example or two where the positive charge is too small.

 Something like Na2O.